Sheemakowser/sky-assignment/README.md

 # Sky QA Assignment

 ## What this does
- This project will run Cucumber test that will test the Articles
+ This project will run Cucumber test (RestAssured Java) that will test the Articles

 ## Running the Tests